StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Controller/IsX2Pressed.md

 Is the controller's X2 button currently pressed?
 Depending on the specific hardware, this is the second general purpose button on the controller.
-For example, on an Oculus Quest Touch controller this would represent 'X' on the left controller, and 'A' on the right controller.
+For example, on an Oculus Quest Touch controller this would represent 'Y' on the left controller, and 'B' on the right controller.

 ## Examples